Pippinu/NotebookLM_Sources/Cloud/1_0_Cloud_Computing_Questions.md

 * **Transparency:** Their reports offer transparency into the provider's operations and controls.

 **Cloud Brokers:**
+In general, a cloud broker can provide services in **three categories**:
 * **Service Intermediation:** They can enhance a given service by adding specific capabilities (e.g., identity management, improved security) or providing value-added services on top of existing cloud offerings.

+    * ***Example**: A broker offers enhanced identity management and single sign-on capabilities for multiple SaaS applications.*

-* **Service Aggregation:** They can combine and integrate multiple services (potentially from different providers) into a new, composite service, simplifying management for the consumer.
+* **Service Aggregation:** A cloud broker combines and integrates multiple services (also from different providers) into one or more new services.
+The broker provides data integration and ensures the secure data movement between the cloud consumer and multiple cloud providers.

+    * ***Example**: A broker combines CRM (from provider A), marketing automation (from provider B), and analytics (from provider C) into a unified sales and marketing platform.*

-* **Service Arbitrage:** They can switch between different cloud services or providers based on factors like cost and performance, aiming to provide the best value or terms to the consumer.
+* **Service Arbitrage:** They can switch between different cloud services or providers based on factors like cost and performance, aiming to provide the best value or terms to the consumer. \
+Service arbitrage is similar to service aggregation except that the services being aggregated are not fixed, a broker has the flexibility to choose services from multiple agencies.

+    * ***Example**: A web hosting broker automatically moves a customer's website between different IaaS providers based on which provider offers the lowest price for the required resources at any given time.*

 ## Security in Cloud Computing